 Black Pool

-Despite its name, Black Pool is now a stunning blue-green spring.
-It used to appear black due to the bacteria.
-However, when the pool's temperature increased in 1991, it killed the bacteria and revealed the clear water underneath.
+Despite its name, this spring is now a brilliant blue-green spring.
+It used to appear black due to the bacteria, but when the water temperature increased in 1991, it killed the bacteria, revealing clear water.

 Fishing Cone